Elite Canadian Championship Wrestling

-Elite Canadian Championship Wrestling (ECCW) (formerly known as NWA: Extreme Canadian Championship Wrestling and Extreme Canadian Championship Wrestling) is a Western Canada-based professional wrestling promotion and a former member of the National Wrestling Alliance.
+Elite Canadian Championship Wrestling (ECCW) (formerly known as NWA: Extreme Canadian Championship Wrestling and Extreme Canadian Championship Wrestling) was a Canada-based professional wrestling promotion and a former member of the National Wrestling Alliance.
 By 2014 it was Canada's largest wrestling promotion.
 It was the focus of the 2010 documentary This Wrestling Life, and was used as the scene for the independent movie Kayfabe.

-International success

-Many of Western Canada's brightest and best young talents have either started with ECCW, or used the promotion as a proving ground to build on their own skills and abilities.
+In 2020 the company was defunct.